 Wednesday, April 29: Speaker TBD

-Wednesday, May 6: Speaker TBD (Last talk of the semester)
+Wednesday, May 6: Sonia Oreano Hernández, PhD Candidate Talk Title TBD (Last talk of the semester)